 A master, sometimes called a plug, is an exact physical representation of a product's theoretical design as depicted in a CAD drawing.
 Masters are typically made from a number of different substances such as wood, miln, clay, or even concrete and form the framework upon which a precasting mould is made.
 Masters become damaged and are normally discarded once they have been used to make a mould.

-Satu Bumi utilizes CNC router technology in the making of masters because it provides a high level of precision.
+Satu Bumi utilises CNC router technology in the making of masters because it provides a high level of precision.
 However, Satu Bumi also relies heavily on the artistic competence and experience of its master making team to get the highest quality masters possible.

 Making the Mould for a GRC Planter

-Satu Bumi's generally uses resin moulds which are made by applying many layers of gel coat, various gauges of fibreglass matting and high quality resin to the surface of a master to create a reverse image.
+Satu Bumi generally uses resin moulds which are made by applying many layers of gel coat, various gauges of fibreglass matting and high quality resin to the surface of a master to create a reverse image.
 However, depending on the type of mould required, Satu Bumi sometimes uses rubber or wood for moulds.
 In addition, a variety of optional textures can be imprinted into the walls of the moulds as part of the mould making process.

 The quality of a mould can have a significant effect on the ultimate quality of a GRC casting.
-Therefore, Satu Bumi utilizes high quality raw materials to ensure its precasting moulds are of a world class standard.
+Therefore, Satu Bumi utilises high quality raw materials to ensure its precasting moulds are of a world class standard.